 Thank you for pointing this out.
 In order to better define our terminology, we have altered the text in the following ways:

-First, we revised the sentence in which the phrase ‘polymorphic mutation’ first appears to read: “A polymorphic mutation, defined as a mutation that is not fixed and therefor is not present in all tumor cells, may or may not be represented at high enough frequency in a particular tumor specimen to be identified with next-gen sequencing.
+First, we revised the sentence in which the phrase ‘polymorphic mutation’ first appears to read: “A polymorphic mutation is defined as a mutation that is not fixed and therefore is not present in all tumor cells.
+Such mutations may or may not be represented at high enough frequency in a particular tumor specimen to be identified with next-gen sequencing.
 Alternatively, a polymorphic mutation may appear to be fixed when present at at very high frequency in a tumor specimen.”

-Secondly, we revised the sentence in which the phrase ‘mutation frequency’ first appears to read: “Contrary to expectations, the percentage overlap between technical replicates did not decrease with increasing numbers of putative mutations, suggesting real variation in mutation frequency (the absolute number of SNVs found in a tumor) between samples from the same tumor.”
+Second, we revised the sentence in which the phrase ‘mutation frequency’ first appears to read: “Contrary to expectations, the percentage overlap between technical replicates did not decrease with increasing numbers of putative mutations, suggesting real variation in mutation frequency (the absolute number of SNVs found in a tumor) between samples from the same tumor.”

 As a note, mutation frequency is commonly calculated in the literature, but it is not always clear whether authors are referring to a time based estimated rate or a per base pair sequencing rate.
 We use “mutation frequency” to clarify.